srich-vk/LeetCode-Solutions/README.md

 6/1/25: Given a string of 0's and 1's, representing the no. of objects in a series of boxes, for each box find the minimum number of shifts required to put all the objects in that box.
    * A shift can take place only between adjacent boxes.

+9/1/25 Given a list of words and a prefix, find the count of words that begin with that prefix